artymiz/cmpt433-metronome-project/spi-prototype/progress.md

 THE RESET PIN IS STRONG
 - Setting reset to low makes ./spi-read give all zeroes (just like when we couldn't get anything to work in the beginning)
+- Setup Reset pin: set it HIGH, then set it LOW for 10 microseconds (to reset), then HIGH.
+The reset pin works!
+Use the reset pulse to clear the screen, I don't know what else it does.

 ABLE TO WRITE DATA TO THE DISPLAY!
 ```